Level: Advanced (Level 3)Awarding Body: Edexcel

 How is the course assessed?

-The BTEC Level 3 Extended Diploma in Health and Social Care is equivalent to 3 A levels with a D*D*D* being equivalent to 3 A* A levels.
+The BTEC Level 3 Extended Diploma in Health and Social Care is equivalent to 3 A levels with a D*D*D* being equivalent to 3 A levels at grade A.

 What do I need to qualify for this course?